Pipecolic acid

 Pipecolic acid (piperidine-2-carboxylic acid) is an organic compound with the formula HNC5H9CO2H.
-It is a carboxylic acid derivative of piperidine and, as such, an amino acid, although not one encoded genetically.
+It is a carboxylic acid derivative of piperidine and, as such, an amino acid, although one not encoded genetically.
 Like many other α-amino acids, pipecolic acid is chiral, although the S-stereoisomer is more common.
 It is a colorless solid.

 Its biosynthesis starts from lysine.
 CRYM, a taxon-specific protein that also binds thyroid hormones, is involved in the pipecolic acid pathway.

 Medicine

 It accumulates in pipecolic acidemia.
-Pipecolic acid can be associated with some forms of epilepsy.
+Elevation of pipecolic acid can be associated with some forms of epilepsy, such as pyridoxine-dependent epilepsy.

 Occurrence and reactions

 Like most amino acids, pipecolic acid is a chelating agent.
 One complex is Cu(HNC5H9CO2)2(H2O)2.

 Pipecolic acid was identified in the Murchison meteorite.

 It also occurs in the leaves of the genus Myroxylon, a tree from South America.